zulip/zulip/templates/zerver/for/communities.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">When we made the switch to <a href="https://twitter.com/zulip?ref_src=twsrc%5Etfw">@zulip</a> a few months ago for chat, never in my wildest dreams did I imagine it was going to become the beating heart of the community, and so quickly.
 It&#39;s a game changer. 🧑‍💻🗨️👩‍💻</p>&mdash; Dan Allen (@mojavelinux) <a href="https://twitter.com/mojavelinux/status/1409702273400201217?ref_src=twsrc%5Etfw">June 29, 2021</a></blockquote>
 &nbsp;

+## Challenges with other communication tools

-If you haven’t read [Why Zulip](/why-zulip), read that first.
-The challenges with the Slack/Discord/IRC model discussed there are even more important for open communities:
+Problems with the Slack/Discord/IRC model, discussed in detail [here](/why-zulip), are even more important for open communities:

 - Members of open communities may be scattered all over the world and